hellman/Quine-McCluskey/README.md

 # DenseQMC: an efficient bit-slice implementation of the Quine-McCluskey algorithm

 This repository contains an optimized bit-slice implementation of the Quine-McCluskey algorithm (for dense functions), as well as optimize classic Quine-McCluskey algorithm (for sparse functions).
 It covers the first step of the QMC algorithm - finding all prime implicants of the function (patterns like `01*11**0*` with maximal number of stars, fully included in the described set).
-It is used to obtain small DNF or CNF formulas for a given Boolean function.
+In other words, code in this repository computes the [Blake canonical form](https://en.wikipedia.org/wiki/Blake_canonical_form) of a Boolean function.
+It is used to obtain small DNF or CNF formulas.

 **Important:** as the second part of the QMC method is not covered, the output formula will not directly have minimal size.
 Minimization requires solving a hard SetCover problem (NP-Complete), typically of a large size, and thus is feasible only for smaller values of `n`.
 Consider the [optimodel](https://github.com/hellman/optimodel) tool which includes some algorithms (integer optimization, heuristic greedy variants) to do that (for CNF/DNF/MILP models), or the standard [espresso](https://en.wikipedia.org/wiki/Espresso_heuristic_logic_minimizer) algorithm for very sparse functions.